Financial-Times/biz-ops-client/README.md

 #### `node.post(type: string, code: string, body: object, params?: object)`

 Creates a new record.
-Resolves to the confirmation details if the request is successful.
+Resolves with the updated record if the request is successful.
 Rejects with a [`BadRequest`](#errors) error if the data does not match the [schema].

 This method also accepts additional URL parameters to be set: